Parents & Families

 - New Student Days: your student will be invited to one of the New Student Days that take place the week before the semester starts.
 This is when they can pick up their laptop, buy/rent books, pay tuition, etc. During this unstructured time, students are also welcome to stay around campus to learn more about academic and social resources and connect with future classmates.

-- FERPA waiver: the Family Educational Rights and Privacy Act limits the information the College can share with the parents and other family members of students.
+- FERPA waiver (Dunwoody login required): the Family Educational Rights and Privacy Act limits the information the College can share with the parents and other family members of students.
 Student may choose to consent to release information to specific individuals by filling out the linked form and returning it to the Registrar’s Office.

 - FAFSA: federal and state financial aid — including grants, loans, and work study — all starts with filling out the Free Applications for Student Aid (FAFSA).
 We have put together a Step-by-Step Guide to help your student and you work through the process.

-- Other/External Scholarships: for a list of Dunwoody scholarships that require application as well as resources for finding external scholarships, visit our Scholarships page and scroll down.
+- Other/External Scholarships: for a list of Dunwoody scholarships that require application as well as resources for finding external scholarships, visit our Scholarships page and scroll down to the First Year Dunwoody Scholarships section.
 High School seniors should also check with their school administration for any local scholarship opportunities.
 In addition, incoming and current students should connect with faculty and the Financial Aid office for scholarships that are unique to their major/industry.

 Every student has different preferences when it comes to housing and transportation.
 Because of Dunwoody’s central location at the intersection of I-94 and I-394, there are many great options for where students live and how they travel to campus.